Weird Tales: Terminus and successors

 No issues appeared in 1997, but in 1998 Scithers and Schweitzer negotiated a deal with Warren Lupine of DNA Publications which allowed them to start publishing Weird Tales under license once again.
 The first issue was dated Summer 1998, and, other than the omission of the Winter 1998 issue, a regular quarterly schedule was maintained for the next four and a half years.
 Sales were weak, never rising above 6,000 copies, and DNA began to experience financial difficulties.
 Wildside Press, owned by John Betancourt, joined DNA and Terminus Publishing as co-publisher, starting with the July/August 2003 issue, and Weird Tales returned to a mostly regular schedule for a few months.
 A long hiatus ended with the December 2004 issue, which appeared in early 2005; this was the last issue under the arrangement with DNA.
 Wildside Press then bought Weird Tales, and Betancourt again joined Scithers and Schweitzer as co-editor.

 The first Wildside Press edition appeared in September 2005, and starting with the following issue, dated February 2006, the magazine was able to stay on a more or less bimonthly schedule for some time.
 In early 2007, Wildside announced a revamp of Weird Tales, naming Stephen H. Segal the editorial and creative director and later recruiting Ann VanderMeer as the new fiction editor.
 In January 2010, the magazine announced Segal was leaving the top editorial post to become an editor at Quirk Books.
 VanderMeer was elevated to editor-in-chief, Mary Robinette Kowal joined the staff as art director and Segal became senior contributing editor.

 On August 23, 2011, John Betancourt announced that Wildside Press would be selling Weird Tales to Marvin Kaye and John Harlacher of Nth Dimension Media.
 Marvin Kaye took over chief editorial duties.
 Issue 359, the first under the new publishers, was published in late February 2012.
 Some months before the release of issue 359, a special World Fantasy Convention preview issue was given away for free to interested attendees.
 Four issues then appeared, with issue #362 published in Spring of 2014.

 On August 14, 2019, the official Weird Tales Facebook magazine announced the return of Weird Tales with author Jonathan Maberry as the editorial director.
-Issue #363 became available to purchase at the Weird Tales website.
+Issue #363-367 (2019-2023) became available to purchase at the Weird Tales website.

 Contents and reception

 Henneberger gave Weird Tales the subtitle "The Unique Magazine" from the first issue.
 Henneberger had been hoping for submissions of "off-trail", or unusual, material.
 He later recalled talking to three well-known Chicago writers, Hamlin Garland, Emerson Hough, and Ben Hecht, each of whom had said they avoided writing stories of "fantasy, the bizarre, and the outré" because of the likelihood of rejection by existing markets.
-He added "I must confess that the main motive in establishing Weird Tales was to give the writer free rein to express his innermost feelings in a manner befitting great literature".
+He added "I must confess that the main motive in establishing Weird Tales was to give the writer free rein to express his innermost feelings in a manner befitting great literature", but it is unlikely any of these authors promised to submit anything to Henneberger.